2009 Taconic State Parkway crash: Media

 In September 2009, the syndicated talk show Dr. Phil broadcast an episode about drunk-driving moms that focused heavily on Schuler and the crash.
 The next month, Oprah Winfrey devoted an episode of her show to the crash, interviewing Tom Ruskin via Skype, with Winfrey responding incredulously to several of his claims.

 The Law & Order episode "Doped," which first aired in November 2009, centers on an extremely similar fictional crash.
 It features a woman who speeds down the West Side Highway in the wrong direction before crashing and killing herself, her daughter and her two nieces, and another family in another car.
 Bastardi relatives reacted with anger upon hearing that the NBC drama would be basing an episode on the real-life tragedy.

 There's Something Wrong with Aunt Diane, directed by Liz Garbus for HBO Documentaries, establishes a timeline of events prior to the crash.
-The documentary suggests that Diane Schuler could have been suffering from severe pain caused by a tooth abscess during the drive home, causing her to look for painkillers at the gas station and, upon failing to find any, self-medicating with drugs and alcohol.
+The documentary suggests that Schuler could have been suffering from severe pain caused by a tooth abscess during the drive home, causing her to look for painkillers at the gas station and, upon failing to find any, self-medicating with drugs and alcohol.
 The pain of the abscess, combined with vodka and marijuana, could have put her in a temporary state of delirium that triggered her fatal behavior.
-In the documentary, Daniel and Barbara claim they gave a private investigator, Tom Ruskin, $30,000 to conduct an independent investigation and to re-test samples.
-Throughout the documentary, Daniel and Jay Schuler, Diane's sister-in-law, claim that Ruskin would not return their phone calls for nine months.
+In the documentary, Daniel and Barbara claim they gave Ruskin $30,000 to conduct an independent investigation and to re-test samples.
+Throughout the documentary, both Daniel and Jay Schuler, Diane's sister-in-law, claim that Ruskin would not return their phone calls for nine months.
 At the end of the documentary, over the phone, Ruskin states that he had called Jay months previously with the results and that she refused to pick up her phone.
 She is seen claiming that "she was told not to pick up" and "that she didn't understand any of it."
-Ruskin then informs her that his tests corroborated the previous tests; that Diane was highly intoxicated from alcohol and marijuana.
+Ruskin then informs her that his tests corroborated the previous tests; that Schuler was highly intoxicated from alcohol and marijuana.
 Schuler's family persisted in refusing to accept the test results.

 Jackie Hance wrote a book called I'll See You Again in which the tragedy is revisited, focusing on her initial grief and later reemergence into life.
 Stephen King's short story "Herman Wouk is Still Alive" in his horror fiction anthology The Bazaar of Bad Dreams (2015) is, according to King, a story directly based on the Taconic State Parkway crash.

+A 2021 episode of the television show 9-1-1 (TV series) titled "Blindsided" partially features a very similar situation, as a drunk driver enters the Los Angeles 710 Freeway using the off-ramp, resulting in a pileup, although only one child is in the drunk driver's car and both the driver and child survive the crash.